Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do
-* Factorize sidebar with modal (create TransiantComponent Class!!, use std onchange feature when possible, ...)
-* Look at sidebar style: either change it or make it general (new colors,...)
+* Look at sidebar style: either change it or make it general (new colors,...) + try night/day mode?
 * imp all js code?
 * refactor tours after code reformat: imp widget uses in tours, ... + add missing tours (test tables actions, ...) + test backend info in tours(add methods in toolbox to check table in backend, ...)
 * investigate to stop using dfs ?